alandmprtma/Tubes3_C-Major/README.md

 1. Launch visual studio and open the cloned repository.
 2. In Visual Studio, navigate to `File > Open > Project/Solution` and select the file `src/GUI/GUI.sln`.
 3. In Visual Studio, click "Start" in the top center menu to run the program.

+Alternatively you can run the desktop application by click the executable file on `` directory.

 ## 📸 Screenshots